-- GNU/Linux is supported as a development and production platform for both server and client. - Sun Solaris is supported as a development and production platform for both server and client. - FreeBSD is supported as a development and production platform for clients only.
-Java NIO selector support in the FreeBSD JVM is broken. - Win32 is supported as a development platform only for both server and client. - MacOSX is supported as a development platform only for both server and client.
+- GNU/Linux is supported as a development and production platform for both server and client. - Sun Solaris is supported as a development and production platform for both server and client. - FreeBSD is supported as a development and production platform for both server and client. - Win32 is supported as a development platform only for both server and client. - Win64 is supported as a development platform only for both server and client. - MacOSX is supported as a development platform only for both server and client.